jone23/web_clone/README.md

 # 🔎:lock: LOOKLOCK
-룩락 로고와 서비스 설명해주는 사진 하나 추가 예정
+로고 넣을 예정
 LookLock is a aggregator platform to make it easy to approach all lockdrop projects in Polygon ecosystem.

+Examples of which features are powered by LookLock include:
+#### For investor user
+* Grasping all lockdrop projects at a glance.
+* Simplifying the lockdrop procedure

+#### For admin user
+* launching lockdrop pojects
+* Expose new projects to users interested in Lockdrop